vdemeester/emacs-config/README.md

 Personnal Emacs configuration, more to read here :P.

+* TODO Use org-babel :)
-TODO Ascii art for emacs-config title
+* TODO Ascii art for emacs-config title
-TODO Basic feature tour
+* TODO Basic feature tour
-TODO an entry for each important mode :P
+* TODO an entry for each important mode :P